luontola/tdd-mooc/data/1-tdd.md

 sidebar_priority: 3000
 ---

+The philosophy of this course material is that if something has been written online, there is no need to repeat it here.
+Instead, we just link to it.
+The "read more" links contain additional information which makes the summaries in this course material more understandable.
+The inline links, on the other hand, just explain terms and provide sources.

 ## History

 Sometime in the 1970s, the 12-year-old [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck) [[1]](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) was reading books that his father had brought home.
 One of the books said that this is how you write programs: *You take the input tape, look at its contents, and type manually the output tape that you expect to create.
 Then programming is the process of writing a program until the actual output tape matches the expected output tape.*